ManageIQ-Exchange/manageiq-exchange/docs/general/getting_started.md

 ```

-If you wanna use manageiq-galaxy in another PORT you can use -p argument
+If you wanna use manageiq-exchange in another PORT you can use -p argument

 ```bash
 $bin/rails s -p <PORT NUMBER>